Scion Transmission Problems and Causes

 Shift flares and reverse issues

-Scion TC and xB models that use a 4-speed automatic transmission, designated as U241E, can suffer from several different issues.
+Scion TC and xB models that use a 4-speed automatic transmission, designated as U241E, can suffer from several issues.
 In most cases, there will be severe slips or flares, with gear shifts between the 2nd and 3rd gear being most noticeable.

 This can also be accompanied by delays and failures when engaging in reverse or TCC lockup issues.
 None of these problems will trigger a check engine light.